 Making the most of these lovely raw green mangoes before the season disappears, I cooked a batch of Mango Thokku.
 I don’t really know an exact translation for Thokku into English, and the nearest I could come to was Relish.
 It is a kind of pickle, as it is made with most of the ingredients used in pickling.
 However the process of making it is different, and unlike a pickle, it does not preserve for long.

-This recipe is again my Mother’s recipe, like most of the Tamil Iyer recipes that I have borrowed from her.
-Quick and easy, it is versatile and apart from being a traditional accompaniment to curd rice, it can be used as a spread on sandwiches, quesadilla, tortilla and the like.
+This recipe is, like most of the traditional Tamil Iyer cuisine recipes on my blog, my mother’s.
+Quick and easy, it is versatile and apart from being a traditional accompaniment to curd rice, it can be used as a spread on chappati, sandwiches, quesadilla, tortilla and the like.
 Mango Thokku spread Quesadilla with sautéed corn and tomatoes, totally yum!

-Using good quality fresh spices, turmeric and chilli powder, will result in Mango Thokku with the best flavours.
+Using good quality fresh spices, turmeric and chili powder, will give you a Mango Thokku with the best flavours.

 For this authentic recipe from Tamil cuisine, the oil used is til oil/ sesame oil, called ‘nalla ennai’ in Tamil.
 This is the standard oil used for pickles and relish in this cuisine.
 Alternatively use a mild oil like a sunflower oil.
 It will be tasty but of course the flavour would not be the same as when you use til oil.

 Try this simple and delicious raw mango thokku now, when the mango season is in full swing.